saymrwulf/transformers/notes.md

-2022-06-02T23:15:00 - Quick fix, referencing a known issue from the official repo (transformers) 2022-06-02T23:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-06-10T02:49:00 - Implementing approach from a new paper read last night (transformers)
+2022-06-02T23:15:00 - Quick fix, referencing a known issue from the official repo (transformers) 2022-06-02T23:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-06-10T02:49:00 - Implementing approach from a new paper read last night (transformers) 2022-06-10T06:22:00 - Quick fix, referencing a known issue from the official repo (transformers)